 Striking and highly detailed sea chart of the North Sea from the Straits of Dover to the Shetlands and North Bergen in Norway, and east through the Kattegat to Copenhagen.

 Highly detaled sea chart, with extensive tables and annotations.
-Shows soundings, banks, shoals, towns, islands, harbors, bays and other sailing details.
+Shows soundings, banks, shoals, towns, islands, harbors,bays and other sailing details, with annotations.
 The chart is in a modern Portolan style with the details of the map confined primarily to the coastal features.
+The chart is quite scarce, with only 1 example offered for sale in a dealer catalogue in the past 13 years (Pama, March 2003).
+Altea Gallery also offered the chart in its onl-line inventory in 2009 (750 GBP).